WikiLeaks: 2016

 During the 2016 US Democratic Party presidential primaries, WikiLeaks hosted emails sent or received by presidential candidate Hillary Clinton from her personal mail server while she was Secretary of State.
 The emails had been released by the US State Department under a Freedom of information request in February 2016.
 WikiLeaks also created a search engine to allow the public to search through Clinton's emails.
-The emails were selected in terms of their relevance to the Iraq War and were apparently timed to precede the release of the UK government's Iraq Inquiry report.
+In July 2016, just prior to the publication of the UK government's Iraq Inquiry report, WikiLeaks published a selection of the emails referencing the Iraq War.

 On 19 July 2016, in response to the Turkish government's purges that followed the coup attempt, WikiLeaks released 294,548 emails from Turkey's ruling Justice and Development party (AKP).
-According to WikiLeaks, the material, which they claim to be the first batch from the "AKP Emails", was obtained a week before the attempted coup in the country and "is not connected, in any way, to the elements behind the attempted coup, or to a rival political party or state".
-After WikiLeaks announced that they would release the emails, the organisation was for over 24 hours under a "sustained attack".
+According to WikiLeaks, the material, which it said was the first batch from the "AKP Emails", was obtained a week before the attempted coup in the country and "is not connected, in any way, to the elements behind the attempted coup, or to a rival political party or state".
+After WikiLeaks announced that it would release the emails, the organisation was for over 24 hours under a "sustained attack".
 Following the leak, the Turkish government ordered the site to be blocked nationwide.

-Most experts and commentators agree that Phineas Fisher was behind the leak.
-Fisher said WikiLeaks had told her that the emails were "all spam and crap."
-Fisher asked WikiLeaks not to publish the AKP emails as she was still accessing files on the AKP network.
-After WikiLeaks published the emails, the AKP shut down its internal network and Fisher lost access.